fabrylab/clickpoints/docs/addon_fluorescence_diffusion.rst

 Links are only needed in one image of the sequence, not for all images.

 .. seealso::
-    For more information on the usage of markers, see the page on :doc:`Marker`.
+    For more information on the usage of markers, see the page on :doc:`marker`.

 5. Specify the time between two images
 --------------------------------------